YIJING DAO

 Yijing Poetics

 Essays on hexagrams and the King Wen sequence by Denis Mair.
 The specimen divinations I found particularly interesting.
 Denis is a poet and his reflections have a lyrical quality to them.
+[UPDATE: Denis's site is no more, Internet Archive copy of the front page substituted, but his PDF articles don't seem to have been saved there.
+You can, however, find them at Clarity.
+Or you can download all 37 of them at once as a zip file here.]

 Fuyang Zhouyi [PDF]

-Edward L Shaughnessy's article from the journal 'Asia Major' on the bamboo-slip Zhouyi discovered in a Han tomb.
+Edward L Shaughnessy's article from 'Asia Major' (third series) 14.1 (2001), pp 7–18, on the bamboo-slip Zhouyi discovered in a Han tomb.

 Fuyang Zhouyi fragments